smilledge/internlabs/README.md

  - [MongoDB](https://www.mongodb.org/) will be used for the database
  - [Mongoose](http://mongoosejs.com/) will be the ODM used
  - Frontend will be developed using [Angular.js](http://angularjs.org/) and [Bootstrap](http://getbootstrap.com/)
  - [Passport.js](http://passportjs.org/) will be used for user authentication
+ - [Elasticsearch](http://www.elasticsearch.org/) will be used for searching